 THRIVE stands for "The Study of Host-bacterial Relationships and Immune function in different Vaginal Environments".
-It is a collection of studies that aim to understand how the vaginal environment is working differently for different women, and how different compositions of microbes (the "microbiome") influence health and disease.
-We are currently conducting three studies to investigate bacterial vaginosis, HPV and its relationship with cervical cancer and the microbiome, and vaginal yeast infections.
+It is a collection of studies that aim to understand how the reproductive environment is working differently for different women, and how compositions of microbes and their products (the "microbiome") influence health and disease.
+We are currently conducting four studies to investigate bacterial vaginosis, infertility and IVF success, HPV and its relationship with cervical cancer and the microbiome, and vaginal yeast infections.

-One third of women experience bacterial vaginosis (BV), which causes irritation, odour, and discharge.
-BV is associated with an imbalance in the vaginal microbiome.
-In approximately have of women who are treated for BV, they experience recurrence within 6 months to a year.
+One third of women experience bacterial vaginosis (BV), which causes irritation, odour, and discharge(10).
+BV is associated with an imbalance in the vaginal microbiome(11).
+In approximately half of women who are treated for BV, they experience recurrence within 6 months to a year(12).

 We are studying why treatment for BV does not work for some women, and how it is influenced by the vaginal environment.